robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I folded my arms.
 “Say hi back.
 Ask simple-to-answer question.
 That it?”

-“Just a couple more—keeping it simple.
+“Just a couple more — keeping it simple.
 Rule three: don't make your answers an essay.
 Think 'short-attention-span theatre'.”

 I stared at the windscreen, slightly envying the bug clinging for dear life on the wiper blades.
 A semi passed and the bug was gone.